-As a postdoctoral project, Jennifer will lead excavations at Panga ya Saidi cave in Kenya.
+As a postdoctoral project, Jennifer will lead investigations into Panga ya Saidi cave in Kenya.
 The site is a massive cave complex, with a long history of human activity that spans an important time in the evolution of our species.
-In her two-year position Jennifer will explore the spatial and temporal components of Panga ya Saidi's occupations, ultimately seeking to place the finds within a regional context to provide a better understanding of human evolution.
+In her position Jennifer will explore the spatial and temporal components of Panga ya Saidi's occupations, ultimately seeking to place the finds within a regional context to provide a better understanding of human evolution.

 Miller, J.M.*, Keller, H.M., Heckel, C., Kaliba, P., Thompson, J.C.* (2021) Approaches to land snail shell bead manufacture in the early Holocene of Malawi.
 Archaeological and Anthropological Sciences 13(37).